 Buying to renovate and renovations incentives in Italy

-Are you planning to buy a dilapidated house or a property in need of TLC and renovate it to create your own perfect home?
+Are you planning to buy a dilapidated house or a property needing TLC and renovate it to create your perfect home?
 Right now it’s a perfect time to do so because you can get significant tax deductions for renovations.

 The purpose of these renovation tax-credit schemes is to encourage investment into upgrading and improving the energy efficiency and sustainability of Italian property.

-There are at least 5 schemes available that could potentially help you save money on renovating property in Italy.
+At least five schemes available could help you save money on renovating property in Italy.

 The schemes include the Refurbishment Bonus, the Eco-Bonus, the Facade Bonus, the Seismic Bonus and the Eco Superbonus.